my approach & featured work

-The ones mum wants for the mantelpiece.
+About the ones mum wants for the mantelpiece.

 We've all been to those weddings where everyone ends up stood about while a second cousin is pulled away from the bar to be added to group photo number 17, yep?
 No, I'm not that type of photographer.

 A handful of 'smile at the camera' photos with your mum, dad, grandad, grandma, brother, sister, niece, nephew, bridesmaids and groomsmen will always, always have a place.

 There's something rather beautiful about moments on polaroid film.

 I've always had a love for old film cameras, like the ones your grandparents have in a box in the attic and the original polaroid your mum photographed your 3rd birthday one.

 Over the past 18 months of lockdown and a lot of spare time, I've photographed life and actually learnt to use them (rather than pressing the shutter button and praying to the photography gods).
 There's something rather beautiful about film and how much it makes you slow down and take in the moment.
 I'll be bringing a couple of old cameras along to my weddings this year give you a handful of film photos and build up a bit of portfolio.